 As a T1D who loves to travel, I was recently reminded how diabetes is a part of every waking moment of my life before heading South for my birthday extravaganza.
 Most folks just throw clothes in a bag, grab some cash and hit the road.
-That is NOT the case for a diabetic.
+That is NOT the case for a person living with Type 1 diabetes.
 I’m a planner so the diabetes related thoughts start flooding my consciousness about a week or so prior to leaving.

 - Do I have enough insulin?